 Memo 31: Essential Behaviors for GCPAPN, DNP, and Master’s Students

 The following qualifications amplify requirements found in the University of Washington Student Conduct Code.
 For admission, continuation, and graduation in their programs, students must abide by the following specifications for behaviors and abilities.
-In this document, “student” pertains to all UW Seattle master’s students, Graduate Certificate Program in Advanced Practice Nursing (GCPAPN) students and DNP students as well as UW Seattle, Bothell and Tacoma master’s students and Bothell and Tacoma RN-BSN students.
+In this document, “student” pertains to all UW Seattle Graduate Certificate Program in Advanced Practice Nursing (GCPAPN) students and DNP students as well as UW Seattle, Bothell and Tacoma master’s students and Bothell and Tacoma RN-BSN students.

 - communicate effectively and sensitively with patients and their families as well as with other students, staff, faculty, professionals, agency personnel, community residents, and others relevant to their areas of study